-Born in 1637, as youngest daughter of Comte Girolamo Martinozzi and Laura Margherita Mazzarini, sister of Cardinal Mazarin, Anne Marie came to France together with her mother and sister Laura in 1648.
+Born in 1637, as youngest daughter of Comte Girolamo Martinozzi and Laura Margherita Mazzarini, sister of Cardinal Mazarin, Anne-Marie came to France in 1648 together with her mother and sister Laura.
 Mother and daughters lived first at Aix-en-Provence, then in the Palace of her brother and finally settled at the court of Anne d’Autriche, in the apartment of the Marquise de La Rochefoucauld.
 Anne d’Autriche personally took care of the education of the girls and brought them up along with her own sons, the young Louis XIV and his brother Philippe.

-She wears black for the engagement ceremony, not because she mourns as well, but because black is the best background colour to show off the Cardinal’s diamonds he had adorned her with.
-The wedding takes place in the Louvre on the next day, 22 February 1654, with Anne Marie wearing expensive Brocatelle and an enormous amount of shimmering pearls.
-It is the event of the season and the celebrations as opulent as they can be.
-Anne Marie’s husband is honoured by the King and the Cardinal pays for everything, including a remodeling of the Hôtel de Conti, the new home of his niece.
+She wore black for the engagement ceremony, not because she mourns as well, but because black is the best background colour to show of the Cardinal’s diamonds he had adorned her with.
+The wedding took place in the Louvre on the next day, 22 February 1654, with Anne-Marie wearing expensive brocatelle and an enormous amount of shimmering pearls.
+It was the event of the season and the celebrations as opulent as they could be.
+The Cardinal payed for everything, including a remodelling of the Hôtel de Conti, the new home of his niece.

-What started with a fairy-tale wedding soon became less fairy-tale.
-Anne Marie’s husband seems to regret the marriage and distanced himself from his beautiful wife.
-It is rumored the reason for it is Anne Geneviève de Bourbon, wife of Henri II d’Orléans, a legitimated Prince of France.
-Anne Geneviève is the sister of Marie Anne’s husband Armand and rumour has it, both of them are connected in a “strange way” since childhood.
-Armand spends more and more time away from his wife, while she enjoys the life at court and her freedom, along with her sister and cousins, who now belong to the creme de la creme of society, due to Anne Marie having become a Princesse de Sang by marriage.
+What started with a fairy-tale wedding, soon became less fairy-tale.
+Anne-Marie’s husband seemed to regret the marriage and distanced himself from his beautiful wife.
+It was rumoured the reason for it is called Anne Geneviève de Bourbon, wife of Henri II d’Orléans, a legitimated Prince of France.
+Anne Geneviève was the sister of Marie-Anne’s husband Armand and rumour had it, both of them were connected in a “strange way” since childhood.
+Armand spent more and more time away from his wife, while she enjoyed the life at court and her freedom, along with her sisters and cousins, who now belonged to the creme de la creme of society, due to Anne-Marie having become a Princesse de Sang by marriage.

-Anne Marie suddenly begins to tire of court life around 1660 and transforms from charming court beauty with many admirers, to a quiet and introverted person after an illness she surprisingly recovered from.
-From then on the Princesse de Conti hardly visits the exciting activities at court and turns towards religion.
-It is the time of the Jansenism, a Catholic theological movement, primarily in France, that emphasized original sin, human depravity, the necessity of divine grace, and predestination.
-Anne Marie becomes a dedicated follower.
-She even convinces her husband, who still shows more interest in his sister than his wife, of her new-found religious stance and both, husband and sister, join her in her mission to aid the sick and poor.
+Anne-Marie began to tire suddenly of court life around 1660 and transformed from charming court beauty with many admirers, to a quiet and introverted person after an illness that nearly put her into the grave.
+From then on the Princesse de Conti hardly visited the exciting activities at court anymore and turned towards religion.
+It was the time of the Jansenism, a Catholic theological movement, primarily in France, that emphasised original sin, human depravity, the necessity of divine grace, and predestination.
+Anne-Marie became a dedicated follower.
+She even convinced her husband, who still showed more interest in his sister than his wife, of her new-found religious stance and both, husband and sister, join her in her mission to aid the sick and poor.

-She gave birth to her first child on 6 September 1658, a son baptized Louis de Bourbon, who died only eight days later.
-Another son, Louis Armand de Bourbon, followed on 4 April 1661, who died childless at age 24 in 1685.
-Three years later, on 30 April 1664, Anne Marie gave birth to a third son and her last child, François Louis de Bourbon, who together with his wife Marie Thérèse de Bourbon became the titular monarchs of Poland in 1697.
+She gave birth to her first child on 6 September 1658, a son baptised Louis de Bourbon, who died only eight days later.
+Another son, Louis-Armand de Bourbon, followed on 4 April 1661, and died childless aged twenty-four in 1685.
+Three years later, on 30 April 1664, Anne-Marie gave birth to a third son and her last child, François Louis de Bourbon.
+He and his wife Marie Thérèse de Bourbon became the titular monarchs of Poland in 1697.